Existing App Setup

 • Read PLAN.md to understand current development status

-• Start with the Basic Workflow to make your first contribution
+• Start with the Workflow to make your first contribution